THE TRUE EVIDENCE

 48: And he commanded them to be baptized in the name of the Lord.
 Then prayed they him to tarry certain days.

-How were Peter and the Jewish believers who accompanied him to minister to Cornelius's household convinced that the Gentiles had also received the gift of the Holy Spirit?
-Simply because "they heard them speak with tongues, and magnify God".
-This was not an (or the) evidence to show that the Gentiles had the baptism of the Spirit, but rather it was a sign to show to the Jewish Apostles and the Jewish believers that upon the Gentiles was the same Holy Spirit of Life also given.
+How were Peter and the Jewish believers, who accompanied him to minister to Cornelius and his household, convinced that the Gentiles had also received the gift of the Holy Spirit?
+Is it because “they heard them speak with tongues, and magnify God”?
+This was however not the evidence to show that the Gentiles had the baptism of the Spirit.
+Rather it was a sign to show to the Jewish Apostles and the Jewish believers that upon the Gentiles also was the same Holy Spirit of Life given.
 The Jews considered the Gentiles as dogs and would not have thought that the Gospel of their God and Saviour could be given to them.
-Our Lord even had to give a vision to Peter to prepare him for what he was to encounter involving the Spirit pouring out His grace on Cornelius's household.
-Moreover, God chose to use the same sign so that it could and would be understood by Peter and the rest of the Jewish believers (cf. Acts 11:15).
-Without this "sign" the Jewish believers would have had difficulty accepting the fact that "the Gentiles had also received the Word of God" (Acts 11:1).
+Our Lord even had to give a vision to Peter to prepare him for what he was to encounter involving the Spirit pouring out His grace on Cornelius and his household.
+Moreover, God chose to use the same sign so that it could and would be under-stood by Peter and the rest of the Jewish believers (cf. Acts 11:15-17).
+Without this “sign” the Jewish believers would have had difficulty accepting the fact that “the Gentiles had also received the Word of God” (Acts 11:1).

 Acts 2:38: Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.

 All the rest of the disciples and women definitely received the Holy Spirit.
-Undoubtedly, all of them (including the Apostles themselves) went into the water and were baptized in the Name of the Lord Jesus Christ just as Cornelius and his household did after they believed the Word and received the Holy Spirit.
+Undoubtedly, all of them (including the Apostles themselves) went into the water and were baptized in the Name of the Lord Jesus Christ; Cornelius and his household did so after they believed the Word and received the Holy Spirit.

 Believing The Word

-How does one know that he has received the Holy Spirit baptism, that he is born again and that he is a part of the Body of Christ?
-Of course,
+How does one know he has received the Holy Spirit baptism, that he is born again and is a part of the Body of Christ?
+Different organized churches will give slightly different answers.
+Certain followers of the message of William Branham will give answers based on statements from his sermons.
+For examples:

 "At the instant of receiving the Holy Ghost, or the baptism of the Holy Ghost, is there a difference?
 Does a person speak with tongues?
 If not always, what manifestation is known?